devops81/game-of-life/README.markdown

 ## Checking JENKINS POLLSCM Trigger option
 This is change for checking JENKINS pollscm option
 ## Checking the GITHUB hook trigger for JENKINS
-This is to check github hook trigger for JENKINS
+This is to check github hook trigger for JENKINS Build

 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.